Herover/shareviz/README.md

 ## Production

+### Docker Compose

+The simplest way is to install Docker and use the docker-compose file.

+1. Install Docker on your server.

+2. Clone the repository and open a terminal in its folder.

+3. Create a appropriate .env file.

+4. Run `docker compose up -d` to start the server.
+This build the app, create a data folder, and run database migrations.

+5. To update, first read the related release notes to make sure there's no additional manual steps, make a backup of the `data` folder, then run `git pull && docker compose up --build -d`.

+You access the logs by running `docker compose logs`, read the Compose documentation for more information.

+### Manual

+- Install `node`.

 - Install everything `npm install`.

 - Build the server `npm run build`.

 - Then run any new database migrations `npx drizzle-kit migrate`.
+This should be done when you update as well.

 - Run the server `node server/prod.js`.
+Remember that the server will terminate when you leave the shell, so you must set up some way to run the application in the background.
+Logs will be written to stdout/stderr and it's up to you to store these as well.

 ## Upgrading